Modern Minds and Pastimes

 Modern Minds and Pastimes is the second studio album by The Click Five.
 It was released on June 26, 2007.
 The album contains four singles "Jenny", "Happy Birthday", "Empty" and "Flipside".
+The album reached number 136 in the Billboard 200.
+It is the first album with new lead vocalist Kyle Patrick, who replaced former frontman Eric Dill, leaving the band in November 2006.